Admission to Atlantic Cape

 - Students who hold a high school diploma or equivalency certificate (GED) from an accredited secondary school

 International students applying for an F-1 Student Visa must also submit additional information in order to apply, and pay a non-refundable $100 application fee.
 The Nursing, Respiratory Therapy, Air Traffic Control Terminal and Pilot Training Option have additional admission requirements that must be met before students can enter those programs.
-An application to these programs is available upon request from the Admissions Office or download and print the ATCT application.
+An application to these programs is available upon request from the Admissions Office or download and print the ATCT application or Professional Pilot application.

 Atlantic Cape offers degree programs that prepare students for many types of careers and a variety of continuing education/non-credit courses for personal or professional development.
 Applicants may also be admitted through Special Admission Programs for High School Students, Project Second Chance, SAGES and Unemployed residents.
 Chargebacks are available for eligible Atlantic and Cape May residents taking courses at other New Jersey county colleges.

 PLEASE NOTE: Due to new federal regulations, students who first enroll in a program of study on or after July 1, 2012 at Atlantic Cape must have completed their High School Diploma or GED to qualify for Title IV (Federal) funding.
 See the financial aid site for more information on the types of aid that is available.
 Students who have not completed High School or earned a GED but were enrolled in a program of study prior to July 1, 2012 may still qualify for aid based on the ability to benefit options.
 For information on earning a GED, Atlantic and Cape May county residents should contact the Atlantic Cape May One-Stop Career Center.
-Atlantic Cape offers an online course in GED preparation for those who need to improve their skills before taking the examination.
+Atlantic Cape offers an Online course in GED preparation for those who need to improve their skills before taking the examination.

 Students Not Seeking a Degree